FluffyFlounder/dosprofiler/README.md

 #  Setup.py Installation Instructions

-Run the setup.py for a automatic installation of all dependencies and packages:
+Run setup.py for an automatic installation of all dependencies and packages:
     python3 setup.py

-You may be prompted to enter your password.
 If an error occurs, try a manual installation.

 # Manual Installation